CN000/meatswap/README.md

-# 🍠  YAM Protocol  🍠
+# 🍠  OCE Protocol  🍠
 ## The Protocol
-Yam is an experimental protocol building upon the most exciting innovations in programmable money and governance.
+Oce is an experimental protocol building upon the most exciting innovations in programmable money and governance.
 Built by a team of DeFi natives, it seeks to create:

 •	an elastic supply to seek eventual price stability<br/>
 •	a governable treasury to further support stability<br/>